Nagendra Singh (general)

 Nagendra Singh is a three-star general of the Indian Army, who is the Commandant of the Indian Military Academy.
-An officer of the Punjab Regiment, he had previously served as the General Officer Commanding the IX Corps, often known as Chetak Corps.
+An officer of the Punjab Regiment, he had previously served as the General Officer Commanding the X Corps, often known as Chetak Corps.
 He is a decorated officer of the army, being awarded Ati Vishist Seva Medal, Yudh Seva Medal and the Sena Medal.